Doxuno

 GRIEVANCE AND DISCIPLINARY PROCEDURES

-The Employer's Grievance Policy and Disciplinary Code and Procedure form part of the Employee's conditions of employment and are incorporated by reference into this Agreement.
-The Employee acknowledges having received or been given the opportunity to access these documents.
-In the event of any conflict between the Employer's internal policy and the applicable provisions of the LRA, BCEA, or any other employment legislation, the statutory provisions shall prevail.
-Disciplinary hearings shall be conducted fairly, giving the Employee adequate notice, the opportunity to present a case, and the right to representation by a fellow employee or trade union representative.
+The Employer's Disciplinary Code, Grievance Procedure and any related policies (including IT acceptable-use, social media, harassment, health-and-safety and POPIA) form part of the Employee's conditions of employment and are incorporated by reference.
+The Employee acknowledges having received or been given the opportunity to access these policies.
+In the event of conflict between the Employer's internal policy and the LRA, BCEA or any other employment legislation, the statutory provisions prevail.
+Disciplinary hearings shall be conducted fairly, with adequate notice, an opportunity to present a case, and the right to representation by a fellow employee or trade union representative.

 RESTRAINT OF TRADE

-For a period of one (1) year following termination of employment (for any reason), the Employee shall not, within Republic of South Africa: (a) be employed by, consult for, or hold a financial interest in any business that competes directly with the Employer's business; (b) solicit, entice, or attempt to solicit any client, customer, or prospective client of the Employer with whom the Employee had contact during the last 12 months of employment; or (c) solicit or recruit any employee of the Employer.
-The parties agree that this restraint protects a legitimate proprietary interest of the Employer (including trade connections, client relationships, and confidential information) and is reasonable in all respects, consistent with the principles established in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A).
-If any restraint is found to be unreasonably wide, it shall be severed or reduced to the extent necessary to make it enforceable, without affecting the remainder.
+For a period of twelve (12) months following termination of employment (however the employment ends, and consistent with the Labour Appeal Court's confirmation in Backsports v Motlhanke October 2025), the Employee shall not, within Gauteng Province: (a) be employed by, consult for or hold a financial interest in any business that competes directly with the Employer; (b) solicit, entice or attempt to solicit any client or customer of the Employer with whom the Employee had material contact during the last twelve (12) months of employment; or (c) solicit or recruit any employee of the Employer.
+The parties record that this restraint protects a legitimate proprietary interest of the Employer (trade connections, client relationships, confidential information) and is reasonable in scope, duration and geographic extent, consistent with the standard in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A).
+If any restraint is found to be unreasonably wide, it shall be severed or reduced to the extent necessary to make it enforceable.

 INTELLECTUAL PROPERTY

-All intellectual property created by the Employee in the course of or as a result of their employment — including inventions, software, designs, trade marks, databases, methods, and processes — shall vest in and be the exclusive property of Meridian Group (Pty) Ltd by operation of the employment relationship and by assignment under this clause.
-The Employee assigns to the Employer all present and future intellectual property rights (including patent rights, copyright, and design rights) in all work product arising from their employment.
-The Employee shall promptly disclose all such intellectual property to the Employer and shall execute any documents necessary to perfect or record the assignment.
+All intellectual property created by the Employee in the course of, or as a result of, the Employee's employment — including inventions, software, designs, trade marks, databases, methodologies and processes — shall vest in and be the exclusive property of the Employer.
+The Employee hereby irrevocably assigns to the Employer all present and future intellectual property rights (including patent rights, copyright, design rights and database rights) in such work product.
+This express assignment satisfies the writing requirement in section 21 of the Copyright Act 98 of 1978 and addresses the gap left by patent and design law (which do not vest automatically in the employer).
+The Employee shall promptly disclose to the Employer every invention, work and other intellectual-property creation arising in connection with employment, and shall execute any documents and provide any assistance reasonably required to perfect or record the Employer's rights.

 GARDEN LEAVE

-Upon receipt of notice of termination from either party, the Employer may, at its sole election, require the Employee to remain away from the workplace for all or part of the notice period ("Garden Leave").
-During Garden Leave: (a) the Employee shall remain an employee and shall continue to receive full remuneration and all contractual benefits; (b) the Employee shall not commence alternative employment or be engaged by any competitor; (c) the Employee shall be available to assist with handover and transition matters when reasonably requested; and (d) the Employee's post-termination obligations (including confidentiality and, where applicable, restraint of trade) shall commence from the last day of Garden Leave.
-Garden Leave shall count toward and may run concurrently with any applicable restraint of trade period.
+On receipt of notice of termination from either party, the Employer may, at its sole election, require the Employee to remain away from the workplace for all or part of the notice period ("Garden Leave").
+During Garden Leave: (a) the Employee shall remain an employee and shall continue to receive full remuneration and all contractual benefits; (b) the Employee shall not commence alternative employment or be engaged by any competitor; (c) the Employee shall remain available to assist with handover and transition when reasonably requested; and (d) the post-termination obligations (confidentiality and, where applicable, restraint of trade) commence from the last day of Garden Leave.
+Garden Leave may run concurrently with any applicable restraint period.

 GENERAL PROVISIONS